jacob-tucker/Leel/README.md

 ## Problem

 Consumers have limited opportunity to leverage their unique customer value.
+Many times, a user's loyalty is often lost if there is no way to utilize it.
-They are passive participants, not owners of their data.
+Customers are passive participants, not owners of their data.

 ## Contracts, Transactions & Scripts